medjed/bigquery_migration/README.md

 require 'bigquery_migration'

 config = {
-  json_keyfile: '/path/to/your-project-000.json'
+  json_keyfile: '/path/to/your-project-000.json',
-  dataset: 'your_dataset_name'
+  dataset: 'your_dataset_name',
-  table: 'your_table_name'
+  table: 'your_table_name',

+  # If your data is in a location other than the US or EU multi-region, you must specify the location
+  # location: asia-northeast1,
 }
 columns = [
   { name: 'string', type: 'STRING' },